-Many people hesitate to present a negotiation offer as a range of values, assuming that co-negotiators will anchor on the lower value in the range as a “reservation price.”
+Many people avoid making negotiation offers as a range of values, because they are concerned that co-negotiators will “anchor” on the range’s lower value.

-This is based on the powerful of first offers as negotiation anchors, such as in research by University of Chicago’s Nicholas Epley and Thomas Gilovich of Cornell.
+The power of first offers as negotiation anchors was demonstrated in research by University of Chicago’s Nicholas Epley and Thomas Gilovich of Cornell.

-Range offers actually led to stronger outcomes in controlled studies by Columbia University’s Daniel R. Ames and Malia F. Mason because they offer “dual anchors” that signal a negotiator’s knowledge of value as well as politeness.
+However, range offers actually led to stronger outcomes in controlled studies by Columbia University’s Daniel R. Ames and Malia F. Mason.

 Ames and Mason tested three types of negotiation proposal ranges:

-- Bolstering range, which includes the target point value as the bottom of the range and an aspirational value as the top of the range.
+- Bolstering range includes the target point value as the bottom of the range and an aspirational value as the top of the range.

-This strategy usually yields generous counteroffers and higher settlement prices, and is a recommended approach.
+This strategy usually yields generous counteroffers and higher settlement prices, and is recommended based on their research.

-- Backdown range, which features the target point value as the upper end of the range and a concession value as the lower offer.
+- Backdown range features the target point value as the upper end of the range and a concession value as the lower offer.

-This approach often leads to accepting the lower value and is generally not recommended.
+This approach often leads to accepting the lower value and is not recommended.

-- Bracketing range, which spans the target point offer and tends to have neutral settlement outcomes for the offer-maker.
+- Bracketing range spans the target point offer and often has neutral settlement outcomes for the offer-maker.

-In fact, negotiators with little power in their studies were more likely to walk away from extreme anchors and high-power negotiators were equally offended by extreme anchors.
+Even negotiators with little power in their studies were more likely to walk away from extreme anchors.

-Previously, Mason and team showed the benefit of precise single number offers, and the current research shows the value of range offers.
+Previously, Mason and team showed the benefit of precise single number offers, and these findings suggest the value of range offers.

-Mason and team argued that point offers and range offers are independent and interactive informational processes with influence on settlement values:
+The research group concluded that point offers and range offers are independent and interactive processes that influence settlement values:

 “…bolstering-range offers shape the perceived location of the offer-maker’s reservation price, (and) precise first offers shape the perceived credibility of the offer-maker’s price proposal.

-- When do you prefer to present a precise, non-rounded negotiation offers instead of a negotiation range?
+- When do you prefer to present a precise negotiation offers instead of a negotiation range?

 - “Everything is Negotiable”: Prepare, Ask, Revise, Ask Again